NautilusTrader

 • Accounts with custom fee arrangements.

-The adapter uses parallel requests with proper rate limiting (120 requests/minute accounting for the endpoint's weight of 20).
-If a query fails, it automatically falls back to the fee tier table.
+The adapter uses parallel requests with rate limiting (120 requests/minute, accounting for the endpoint's weight of 20).
+If a query fails, it falls back to the fee tier table.

 Parser warnings

-Some Binance instruments are unable to be parsed into Nautilus objects if they contain enormous field values beyond what can be handled by the platform.
-In these cases, a warn and continue approach is taken (the instrument will not be available).
+Some Binance instruments cannot be parsed into Nautilus objects if they contain field values beyond what the platform handles.
+These instruments are skipped with a warning.

 from nautilus_trader.config import InstrumentProviderConfig